mlhartme/stool/main/documentation.md

 ## Stage Commands

 Most Stool commands are stage commands, i.e. they operate on one or multiple stages.
 Typical stage commands are `status`, `build`, `start`, and `stop`.
 Note that `create` is not a stage command because it does not initially have a stage to operate on (although it results in a new (and selected) stage).

-All stage commands provide stage options, invoke `stool help stage-options` for documentation.
+All stage commands support stage options, invoke `stool help stage-options` for documentation.

 ### stool-stage-options